geminiplanetimager/gpi_pipeline/documentation/index.rst

 **Software and documentation by:** Marshall Perrin (STScI), Jérôme Maire (University of Toronto), Patrick Ingraham
+(Stanford), Dmitry Savransky (Cornell),
+Max Millar-Blanchaer (Toronto),
+Schuyler Wolff (JHU),
+JB Ruffio (SETI, ISAE),
+Jason Wang (Berkeley),
-(Stanford), Dmitry Savransky (Cornell), Zack Draper (U Victoria), Michael Fitzgerald (UCLA),
+Zack Draper (U Victoria),
+Abhi Rajan (ASU), Naru Sadakuni (UCSC and Gemini), Michael Fitzgerald (UCLA),
 Christian Marois (NRC) ,
-Max Millar-Blanchaer (Toronto),
+and
-Abhi Rajan (ASU), JB Ruffio (SETI, ISAE), Naru Sadakuni (UCSC and Gemini), Jason Wang (Berkeley), Schuyler Wolff (JHU), and other members of the GPI Data Analysis Team.
+other members of the GPI Data Analysis Team.
 Please see the :ref:`development credits <sw-credits>` for a complete list of contributors, and the :ref:`release notes <release-notes>` for further details.

 **Acknowledging the GPI Pipeline in Publications:** Users of the GPI data pipeline should cite one of the following:

+ * `Perrin et al. 2014, 'GPI Observational Calibrations I: Overview of the GPI data reduction pipeline', Proc.
+SPIE vol. 9147. <http://arxiv.org/abs/1407.2301>`_
- * `Maire et al. 'Data Reduction Pipeline for the Gemini Planet Imager', 2010, Proc.
+ * `Maire et al. 2010, 'Data Reduction Pipeline for the Gemini Planet Imager', Proc.
 SPIE vol. 7735 <http://adsabs.harvard.edu/abs/2010SPIE.7735E.102M>`_

- * Perrin et al. 'Gemini Planet Imager Observational Calibrations I: Overview of the GPI data analysis pipeline', 2014
+Please also cite appropriate references for `GPI overall <http://adsabs.harvard.edu/abs/2014arXiv1403.7520M>`_, the `AO system <http://arxiv.org/abs/1407.2278>`_ and `IFS <http://arxiv.org/abs/1407.2314>`_, and other aspects of the instrument as relevant.

 **Getting Help**: The main channel for support of this software is the `Gemini Data Reduction Forum <http://drforum.gemini.edu>`_.
 Please post questions there and mark them with the tag `gpi`.
-Members of the GPI data analysis team monitor that forum to help support the Gemini community in using GPI.
+Gemini staff and members of the GPI data analysis team monitor that forum to help support the Gemini community in using GPI.
 Contributions of improvements to the software or this documentation are very much welcomed.

 You may wish to see :ref:`what's new <release-notes>` in the latest version or jump to the :ref:`quick start tutorial <usage-quickstart>`.